cgrates/cgrates/docs/ratinglogic.rst

  }

-An **Interval** specifies the Month, the MonthDay, the WeekDays, the StartTime and the EndTime when the Interval's price profile is in effect.
+An **RateInterval** specifies the Month, the MonthDay, the WeekDays, the StartTime and the EndTime when the RateInterval's price profile is in effect.

-:Example: The Interval {"Month": [1], "WeekDays":[1,2,3,4,5], "StartTime":"18:00:00"} specifies the *Price* for the first month of each year from Monday to Friday starting 18:00.
+:Example: The RateInterval {"Month": [1], "WeekDays":[1,2,3,4,5], "StartTime":"18:00:00"} specifies the *Price* for the first month of each year from Monday to Friday starting 18:00.
 Most structure elements are optional and they can be combined in any way it makes sense.
 If an element is omitted it means it is zero or any.

 The *ConnectFee* specifies the connection price for the call if this interval is the first one of the call.